Kaiqb/experiment/training/Module 7/Lab3 Instructions.md

 # Lab 3, WeatherBot Cards
 In this lab we will begin with by downloading a sample weatherBot that was created based on BotBuilder-Samples/.../06.using-cards.

-> [!NOTE] You will need to use the OpenWeatherMap key you obtained by request at the beginning of Session 2 for this code to function properly.
+> [!NOTE] You will need to use the OpenWeatherMap key you obtained by request at the beginning of Session 2 for this code to function properly. (see OpenWeatherMap steps in the Additional Resources section below)

 * Download Lab3 source code from [here](../../Code/Lab3%20Cards%20MVC)   (or add different link)